bbakshev/VendorOrderTracker.Solution/README.md

 ## Description

 _This application will prompt the user to create a tracker for the vendors they're partnered with to sell new orders.
-The application will allow the user to add a new vendor by clicking the "Add a new Vendor" link, then it will take the user to a form where the user can input the details for the vendor as well as order details_
+The application will allow the user to add a new vendor by clicking the "Add a new Vendor" link, then it will take the user to a form where the user can input the details for the vendor as well as order details._

 ## Setup/Installation Requirements